 Neither has a specific interconnection policy; however, many aspects of the policy are addressed by each TSO in various documents.
 An overarching interconnection policy would provide greater clarity to an interconnecting party (IP).
 A policy would provide a clear process for both parties in respect of information requirements, timelines, and responsibilities.

-In 2013 we updated the Minister on interconnection activity, noting that two interconnections to the Vector pipeline had occurred and been reviewed, but that significant interconnections to the Maui pipeline were not expected to occur until early in 2014.
-Gas Industry Co will provide the Minister with an update at that time.
+In 2013 we updated the Minister on interconnection activity, noting that two interconnections to the Vector pipeline had occurred, but that significant interconnections to the Maui pipeline were not expected to occur until early in 2014, and that Gas Industry Co will provide the Minister with an update at that time.
 We also noted that we would report on the 'interconnection' of the gas trading markets.

-Acknowledging progress and requesting Gas Industry Co advised the Minister of the efforts made by pipeline owners to improve their interconnection processes to align with the Guidelines and objectives of the Gas Act and GPS, the Associate Minister of Energy and Resources requested that we '…undertake a formal review of the current interconnection arrangements after the next two interconnections to each of the transmission pipelines, or by the end of 2013, whichever is sooner'.
+Gas Industry Co advised the Minister of the efforts made by pipeline owners to improve their interconnection processes to align with the Guidelines and objectives of the Gas Act and GPS, the Associate Minister of Energy and Resources requested that we '…undertake a formal review of the current interconnection arrangements after the next two interconnections to each of the transmission pipelines, or by the end of 2013, whichever is sooner'.

 2010 review material